-Sites of biological significance can either lose or gain significance over time.
+Sites of biological significance can either lose or gain significance over time, as indicated by the changes in this report since the first edition in 2004.
 The issues affecting nature conservation at the municipal scale can also change.
 It is suggested that this report be updated in approximately five years.